PrimeTimeTran/rails-food-menu-app/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I felt like I had a ton of problems but thanks to the guys at CoderSchool I got through it.

 ## License

-    Copyright [2016] [name]
+    Copyright [2016] [PrimeTimeTran]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.